NVIDIA/TensorRT-Incubator/tripy/docs/post0_developer_guides/how-to-add-new-ops.md

 from nvtripy import utils
 from nvtripy.common import datatype, device from nvtripy.common.exception import raise_error
-from nvtripy.frontend.trace.ops.base import BaseTraceOp import nvtripy.frontend.trace.ops.utils as op_utils
+from nvtripy.trace.ops.base import BaseTraceOp import nvtripy.trace.ops.utils as op_utils

 # Just like with `FlatIR` operators, all `Trace` operators are implemented